 We’re not talking about the “is your black my black” situation reminiscent of the blue-and-yellow dress incident on the interweb all those years ago (or was it blue and grey!?).
-The colour is objectively different, so what gives?
+The colour is shades darker or more dull, so what gives?

 We’re not going to go into the physics of colour and gamuts here, but the technologies in which the colour is being created are very different on screen than on paper.
 Screens use RGB (red, green and blue) lights to create the facets of colours, while printing utilises CMYK (cyan, magenta, yellow and blacK) inks.
 The result is that RGB colours seem often brighter and more saturated on screen than when printed in CMYK.
 See this image for comparison.